basileMarchand/basictools-frozen/README.md

     The function TestAll() is used to test the library (see documentation of this function for more information).

+    With a correct configuration of the environment, the following command should return 100% of successful tests:

+        > python -m BasicTools -k Catalyst

     COVERAGE :

     If you want to tell coverage.py to ignore some part of the code, use the